richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Open-source software enables the team to access the source code, so that they can customise the tool to meet their needs.
 An in-depth understanding of how the software is working is crucial, so that it can be customised to carry out specific analysis tasks.[2-8]

+Commercially available software, open-source code and bespoke software solutions are often combined together in creative new design workflows that enable design teams to realise the office’s innovative and sustainable architecture.[2-8]

 ## 参数化应用的主要方向

 ### 教学